-Syria’s Aleppo airport resumes flights for 1st time in years
+Syria’s Aleppo airport resumes flights amid nearby offensive

 “We are delivering our final warnings.
 We have not reached the desired results as yet.”
 Erdogan said, addressing legislators from his ruling party in Parliament.
 “The operation in Idlib is a matter of time.
 We could enter (Idlib) suddenly one night.”

-Associated Press writers Suzan Fraser in Ankara, Turkey, and Zeina Karam in Beirut contributed reporting.
+Karam reported from Beirut.
+Associated Press writers Suzan Fraser in Ankara, Turkey, and Bassem Mroue in Beirut contributed to this report.

-Note: This story has been corrected to show that Syria’s tourism minister is Radwan Martini, not Bishr al-Yazigi.